Skip to main content

 This chapter describes some basic concepts necessary to understand the classification microbial life.
 We will consider the tree of life and the concepts of phylogeny and taxonomy.
 We will also consider a common approach used to directly analyze microbial communities based on the 16S rRNA gene.
 Many new and powerful molecular biology techniques have emerged in recent years.
 This chapter does not attempt to provide a summary of these techniques.
 Instead, we focus on some basic concepts that will help you understand the breadth of microbial life and relationships between different groups of microorganisms.

-This page titled 2: Classification and Phylogeny is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2: Classification and Phylogeny is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?